-9Anna ran to meet Tobias and threw her Gen ^{46:30} arms around his neck saying, "At last I have seen you again, my child.
+9Anna ran to meet Tobias and threw her arms around his neck saying, "At last I have seen you again, my child.
 Now I can die!"
 And both of them began to cry.
 10 Tobit also got up and, stumbling, arrived at the door of the courtyard.
 Tobias ran to him 11 with the fish gall in his hand.
-He breathed on his father's eyes, embraced him and said, "Father, have Lk confidence!"12 Then he spread the fish gall on

-15:20 Tobit's eyes.
-Tobias waited.
+He breathed on his father's eyes, embraced him and said, "Father, have confidence!"
+12 Then he spread the fish gall on Tobit's eyes.
+Tobi-Lk 15:20 as waited.
 13 When his eyes began to itch, Tobit rubbed them and with both hands scaled off the film from the corners of his eyes.
 When Tobit saw his son he threw his arms around Tobias' neck 14 and began to weep.
 He said, "Blessed be you, O God.
-Blessed be your Name forever.
+Blessed be your name forever.
 Blessed be your holy angels.
-15You have punished me, but you have taken pity on me, and now I can see my son, Tobias.3
+15 You have punished me, but you have taken pity on me, and now I can see my son, Tobias."